JCMexplains/writing-for-success-2023/textbook.md

 #### Citations and Format Checklist

-- Within the body of my paper, each fact or idea taken from a source is credited to the correct source.
+- Within the text of my paper, each fact or idea taken from a source is credited to the correct source.
-- Each in-text citation includes the source author's name (or, where applicable, the organization name or source title) and year of publication.
-I have used the correct format of in-text and parenthetical citations.
+- Each in-text citation includes the author's name and year of publication.
-- Each source cited in the body of my paper has a corresponding entry in the references section of my paper.
+- Each source cited in my text has a matching entry in the references.
 - My references section includes a heading and double-spaced, alphabetized entries.
 - Each entry in my references section is indented on the second line and all subsequent lines.
 - Each entry in my references section includes all the necessary information for that source type, in the correct sequence and format.
 - My paper includes a title page.
-- My paper includes a running head.
 - The margins of my paper are set at one inch.
-Text is double spaced and set in a standard 12-point font.
+- Text is double-spaced and set in a standard font.

 For detailed guidelines on APA and MLA citation and formatting, see **Chapter 13**.